 Nissan Arya is the new crossover SUV coming out in 2021.
 It’s going to be offered with a 63 kWh battery pack and a bigger 87 kWh pack.
 According to the battery size, the prices will vary from $40,000 to $45,000.

 Nissan Arya will have an electric range of up to 300 miles.
-According to the automaker, it’s scheduled to launch in 2021.
+According to the automaker, it’s scheduled to launch in late 2021.

 Nissan Arya seems like a decent car with optimum range and price.
 It’ll rival Tesla Model Y and Polestar 2.